 I remember when I was pregnant with each of my kids.
 The first time around was a no-brainer.
 When I was tired and could no longer keep my eyes open, I would sleep.
 I would nap on the weekends and go to bed early when my body needed to rest.
 Of course, that’s much easier to do when you have no other children around to care for.
 With my second (and third) pregnancy, I found that getting the rest I needed became almost impossible, without a few major adjustments in my routine.

 I learned that along with these shifts, I had to come up with some practical ways for mom to survive pregnancy fatigue, even with an energetic toddler at home.
 And that’s exactly what I did.
 These ideas can be incorporated into your already jam-packed day to get the much-needed rest you deserve!

-If your toddler still naps, consider yourself lucky!
-This should be one of the biggest things to take advantage during your pregnancy.
 Take the time to rest when your child does.
-Even if you have an ever growing to-do list, now is not the time to focus on that.
-The first trimester of your pregnancy should be the time when you follow the signs of your body — because your body is working hard to create another life inside of you.
+Even if you have piles of laundry and things that things to follow-up on, now is not the time to focus on that.
+Extreme tiredness during early pregnancy (first trimester) is one of the most critical times to follow the signs of your body — because your body is working hard to create another life inside of you.
 If you’re feeling weak or even the slightly bit of tired, you should find that quiet time for shut eye.
 You will feel much more energized and ready to tackle the demands of motherhood once you take care of yourself.

 Teach your child simple, quiet activities

 I cannot overstate the importance of teaching your active toddler to also engage in quiet easy-set up play time.
 After running after a toddler all day, you’ll both crave some down time.
 Set up some minimal effort, simple activities that are safe for your child to partake in while you lay down on the couch.
 This could mean, coloring books, reading books, playdough or their favorite animal figurines.
 Even if you are limiting screen time, turning on a cartoon for an hour while you rest will serve everyone well.